 When Was Botox Discovered?

+The history of Botox dates back to the 1920s.
 The bacterium was first discovered after a botulism outbreak by Emile Pierre van Ermengem, a Belgian scientist.
 After this, the compound was isolated by scientists at the University of California in the 1920s.
 It took another two decades to finally isolate the bacterium into crystalline form.
 The work was performed by Dr. Edward Schantz.

 By the 1970s, the toxin was used to treat crossed eyes in humans.
 The research was being performed on monkeys, when scientists made a startling discovery; the toxin helped reduced wrinkles above the nose and between the eyebrows.
 The toxin was proven successful as a treatment for strabismus (crossed eyes) and facial wrinkles, and was approved for use by the FDA in 1989.
 Since then, clostridium botulinum has been used to treat urinary incontinence, excessive sweating, migraines, crow’s feet, and cervical dystonia.